 My job was going well.
 I had befriended my fellow employees, and had settled comfortably into a routine.
 My hair grew.
 I got some gigs playing and singing in local spots.
 The U.S began to pull out of Viet Nam, and the upheaval dissipated.
 Protests became disorganized and lost their momentum.
 James and I started to experiment with substances.
 We found ourselves working for the weekend.

 Brother James and I were adrift in the same boat.
 Suddenly we were completely on our own, no family, no Navy, and no guidance.
 We had no specific goals, and no forward motion.
-We would go to work, come home, watch some television, read, and sleep.
+We would go to work, come home, smoke some week, watch some television, read, and sleep.
 The weekend was time for merrymaking.

 Rock music was live and jamming across the dance floor.
 With our hair past our shoulders, and with full beards, Brother James and I would step up to the old wooden bar, rest one foot on the rail, and order a whiskey and a beer from the bartender with the enormous mustache.
 Everyone in the place could have been in the El Dorado at one time.
 I would glance around, looking for the Ringo Kid, but he was not there.
 I did catch a glimpse or two of Buck Star twirling a young lady across the floorboards from time to time, I was certain, but the place was busy and my mind was crowded.